Social Factors >

 The Company has established an "Occupational Safety and Health Committee" (OSH Committee) in accordance with the related workplace safety laws.
 The committee will have 7 members comprising of the employer, labor representative and department manager, with 3 members, or 43% coming from the labor union.
 Conduct quarterly meetings to review various health related issues, prevention of illness and health promotion matters, occupational hazards reports and others.
 Pay attention to employee health and workplace safety issues, in addition to the regular tracking of the progress of implementing items agreed upon in the meeting such as: safeguarding public safety in the workplace, tracking and management of employee health, supervision of safety and hygiene, and other measures beneficial to improving workplace safety and hygiene management.

-■ Statistics on Occupational Safety and Health Committee meetings in past years
+◎ Statistics on Occupational Safety and Health Committee meetings in the past years

 All business units have appointed an OSH supervisor, first-aid personnel and fire-prevention manager to protect the safety and health of business units.
 Certified personnel are also dispatched to receive on-the-job training in accordance with the frequency specified in regulations to keep their OSH knowledge up to date.
 A continuous workplace safety and health inspection plan is also practiced to build an accident-free workplace.

-■ Statistical Compilations of Occupational Safety and Hygiene Related Training in past years
+◎ Statistical Compilations of Occupational Safety and Hygiene Related Training for the past years

-*:Supervisor training for occupational health and safety is conducted once every two years
+*:Supervisor training for occupational health and safety is conducted once every two years, on-the-job training for fire prevention managers and first

 Apart from administering labor insurance and National Health Insurance as required by law, First Commercial Bank and First Financial AMC also assist their employees in securing group insurance policies with preferential premium, including accident insurance, personal injury protection insurance, daily hospitalization allowances, and cancer insurance, etc. These policies are available to employees, their dependents, and retirees.
 Moreover, First Securities, First Life Insurance and FSITC all provide employee group insurance.
 First Bank personnel stationed overseas are not only covered by local group medical insurance but can also enroll in the International SOS for emergency medical assistance.
 Half of the cost is borne by the company to meet emergency medical needs.